 The MDiv/MA in Religion is designed to provide Divinity students with advanced research skills by permitting them to earn a second degree, the MA in Religion.
 This degree provides students with options for a broadened and deepened study of the biblical languages or other concentrations in consultation with the student’s advisor.
 Within the MA in Religion, the completion of a thesis is required.

 Your mastery of religious history, research skills and language proficiency will be enhanced, allowing you to reflect on life and the world within the framework of rigorous academic study from which to understand and interpret Scripture.

 The MDiv/MA in Religion is housed in the School of Divinity.
-This unique dual degree requires completion of the 60-hour core, 6 hours of biblical studies electives, 3 hours of historical and theological studies electives, 3 hours of practical ministry electives of the MDiv degree, and the 36 hour MA in Religion for a total of 108 hours.
+The MDiv/MA in Religion requires completion of 63 hours of MDiv courses, including the 51-hour MDiv core (see MDiv core requirements), six hours of biblical studies electives, three hours of historical/theological studies electives, and three hours of practical ministry electives, and the 36-hour MA in Religion for a total of 99 hours.